A Woman and Her Shoes

 For many, it’s very difficult to understand why so many women place so much importance on their shoes.
 Psychologists have debated this thorny question for years and still today, a complete understanding of this love affair has never quite been realized.

-Women, in general, love their shoes.
+You won’t make a mistake if you buy shoes for gift for any woman.
+A high-class pair of shoes is a great 6 year anniversary gift.
+Your wife would love such a gift.
 Men, of course, often feel the same way about their shoes, but few have been notable for having a collection rivaling those of many women.
 Women too have a greater variety and selection of shoe styles and types.
 There are ballet slippers, clogs, wedges, boots, straps and no straps, lace-up shoes as well as flats, platforms, open toes and closed toes. they have low heels and a series of steps up to extremely high spike heels.
 Women’s shoes come in all colors and are made from every imaginable material.
 Cinderella had shoes made of glass while Dorothy had ruby red or silver, depending on which version we like most.
 According to history, this shoe-fetish thingie is not recent.
 Long before the advent of high heels, women have seen shoes as objects of desire, some would even go so far as to accuse them of being shoe-crazy.

 A peek into industrial history assures us that even in bad economies, shoe sales do better than almost any other item of apparel.
 Having the right pair of desired shoes brings solace to a woman after a difficult day at the office or in whatever workplace, or even in the home where she—contrary to the accusations of thousands of husbands—does not have time to sit around and watch Maury.
 She washes and dries and folds the clothing, tends to the cooking and cleaning in the kitchen, vacuums the floors, makes certain the beds are made—no one wants to go to bed in a rumpled unmade bed at night).
 And of course, she has to take care of her shoe collection.